 5. Surfshark - Best Multi-Device VPN

 Surfshark is relatively new, but that doesn't stop it from being a pretty great Netflix VPN.
 The VPN offers speedy servers (around 3,200+), has intuitive apps for most platforms, and provides unlimited bandwidth.
 You also get split tunneling, so you can make sure the VPN only routes Netflix traffic while leaving the rest of your data alone.

 While Surfshark doesn't offer dedicated IPs, they do let you set up the service on an unlimited number of devices (with just one subscription!).
 That's a really convenient way to binge Netflix anywhere on as many devices as you want.
 It's also a great and cheap way to use a VPN to watch Netflix outside the US in a college dorm.

 Surfshark offers live chat support, and their reps are really helpful.
 And just like ExpressVPN, they provide a no-risk 30-day refund policy.

 6. Private Internet Access - Best Option for a Polished UI

 Finally, we have Private Internet Access (also known as PIA).
-They offer a really smooth and convenient way to watch Netflix outside the US.
-It’s all thanks to their very user-friendly apps, clean design, fast speeds (especially on their US servers), and unlimited bandwidth.
+They offer a really convenient way to watch Netflix outside the US.
+It's all thanks to their user-friendly apps, clean design, fast speeds (especially on their US servers), and unlimited bandwidth.

-While PIA don’t have ways to get dedicated IPs, they do offer split tunneling.
+While PIA doesn't let you get a dedicated IP address, they do offer split tunneling.
 That means you can configure PIA to only route Netflix traffic so that you get better speeds.
 Moreover, the provider allows up to ten simultaneous connections, which should be more than enough for anyone trying to unblock Netflix US.